hashadex/Py93/installguide.md

 **GitHub: (web)**
 * Go to the [root of this repository](https://github.com/hasha2982/Py93).
 * Click on the *Clone or download* button, then choose *Download ZIP*.
+-->

 ## Step three

-Drop cloned repository to Windows 93's `/a/` disk.
+Drop extracted archive to Windows 93's `/a/` disk.

 After that disk should look like that:
 ```